ckb-js/lumos/packages/common-scripts/README.md

   BigInt(1000*10**8),
 )

-// Using `listDaoCells` to list all deposited cells. const daoDepositedCells = await dao.listDaoCells( indexer, "ckb1qyqwyxfa75whssgkq9ukkdd30d8c7txct0gq5f9mxs", "deposit",
+// Using `dao.CellCollector` to list all deposited cells. const daoDepositedCellCollector = new dao.CellCollector(
+  "ckb1qyqwyxfa75whssgkq9ukkdd30d8c7txct0gq5f9mxs",
+  indexer,
+  "deposit",
 )

+for await (const inputCell of daoDepositedCellCollector.collect()) {
+  console.log(inputCell)
+}

 // And pick one to withdraw.
 // `fromInfo` only required for multisig script.